 For dessert, the plump, crispy churros are delicious, though slightly let down by the acidity in the dark chocolate dipping sauce.

-The restaurant has an extensive drinks menu ranging from French champagne to local MCCs, wines and spirits.
-There’s a selection of cocktails available too, as well as the usual soft drinks and mixers.
-Wines are mostly available by the bottle, with a few options available by the glass.
+The extensive drinks menu ranges from French champagne to local MCCs, wines and spirits, as well as cocktails and the usual soft drinks.

-The staff is so friendly and welcoming, from the doormen to the hostess and waiters.
-They have a way of making you feel extremely welcome, which is so refreshing.
-The waiters are attentive and have great knowledge of the menu items.
-A very pleasant service experience indeed.
-I took a chance by going for lunch without having a booking and got lucky, but I recommend booking a table, because it does get rather busy.
+The staff is friendly and welcoming, from the doormen to the hostess and waiters.
+The waiters are attentive and knowledgeable about the menu items.
+A very pleasant experience indeed.

 Eat Out critics dine unannounced and pay for their meals in full.
 Read our full editorial policy here.